Novena to St. John Vianney: July 27 to August 4

 Our Lady Queen of Martyrs holds an annual Novena to honor St. John Vianney starting July 27 and concluding on the saint’s official feast day on August 4.

-Customarily, novenas at our church are prayed weekdays and Saturdays at the 12:05 p.m. daily Mass and following the 11:30 a.m.
+Customarily, novenas at our church are prayed weekdays at the 12:05 p.m. daily Mass and at either the 5 p.m.
+Vigil Mass or 11:15 a.m.
 Mass on Sundays.

 Please say this novena prayer and ask for the intercession of St. John Vianney to bless our diocese with good parish priests.
 We also encourage the members of our parish to select one of seminarians in the Diocese of Brooklyn and Queens and make him your prayer intention during this time.
 Look for the prayer sign-up sheet and list of seminarians in the church.
 And please always pray for all those unnamed men and women discerning vocations.